AmjedAshour/codeEdit/README.md

    ```shell
    git clone https://github.com/AmjedAshour/codeEdit.git
    ```
-2. Navigate to the project directory:
+2. Navigate to the project directory by running the following command, replacing project/directory with the actual path to your project folder:
     ```shell
     cd project/directory
     ```